-Easter Sunday bombings kill more than 200 in Sri Lanka churches, hotels
+Bombs kill more than 200 in Sri Lankan churches, hotels on Easter Sunday

 The government declared a curfew in Colombo and blocked access to social media and messaging sites, including Facebook and WhatsApp.
 It was unclear when the curfew would be lifted.

 “Altogether, we have information of 207 dead from all hospitals.
 According to the information as of now we have 450 injured people admitted to hospitals,” police spokesman Ruwan Gunasekera told reporters.

-At least 27 of the dead were foreigners.
+Three churches in various parts of the country and four hotels in Colombo were hit.
+At least 27 of the dead were foreigners, including people from Turkey, China, India and Holland, officials and media reports said.

 There were no immediate claims of responsibility for the attacks in a country which was at war for decades with Tamil separatists until 2009, a time when bomb blasts in the capital were common.